Guttersnipe

 The Daily News, 24 October 1899

-Guttersnipe was a 10-ton lugger used as a pearling boat owned by Harry Hunter.
-As with most luggers, she was also used to carry stores and supplies to Harry’s boats, and to pick up and move crew members from one boat to another, and to island camps.
-Details of Guttersnipe are not recorded, and it is likely she was unregistered.
+Guttersnipe was a 10-ton lugger boat owned by Harry Hunter.
+He used her for pearling.
+She was also used to carry stores and supplies to Harry’s other boats, and to transfer crew members from one boat to another and to island camps.
+Details of Guttersnipe are not recorded as she was unregistered.
 Harry was registered as a boat builder of Swan Point, and it seems Guttersnipe was built by him.

 Drifting through Sunday Strait, the tide took Guttersnipe towards heavy rips.
 The crew attempted to row away, and when the tide proved too strong, they ran to secure the hatches.
-Unfortunately their dive pump blocked the hatchway, and the boat entered a deep section of the rip tide and waves broke over her decks.
+Unfortunately, their dive pump blocked the hatchway, and as the boat entered a deep section of the rip tide, waves broke over her decks.
 The boat filled up with water and foundered.